shukriadams/discord-giveawaybot/README.md

 The bot is basically two processes

 - a message handler that receives message instructions from Discord users and responds to them immediately.
-- a daemon which ticks at an interval, and which carries out instructions that cannot be handled immediately upon receipt.
+- a daemon which ticks at an interval, and which carries out instructions that are not directly driven by incoming user messages

 All other files are helpers for the above.
+Other stuff :

-- Giveaway data is persisted with a local Loki.js store.
+- Giveaway data is persisted with a local Loki.js store, in /discord-giveawaybot/__store
+- Errors are logged out with Winston in /discord-giveawaybot/__logs
 - The daemon uses node-cron for its timer.

 If you use Vagrant, the included vagrant script will start an Ubuntu VM ready to run the bot (for development or testing).

     cd /vagrant
     vagrant up